sphynx/rokumon/notes.md

 We should use `structopt` crate for this.

+# Better structure

+Move coords, decks and game board logic into separate files, since current game.rs is too large.

+# Add visualization of the game state

+Generate an SVG image or something.

 # Add a mode to play random games

 This we can explore the game tree in depth, perhaps it will be useful